-Lea rning outcomes Additional guidance rners should be able to demonstrate and aly their knowledge and understanding of: (a) tha role of enzymes in catalysing reactions t affect metabolism at a cellular and whole anism level To include the idea that enzymes affect both structure and function. (b) role of enzymes in catalysing both acellular and extracellular reactions To include catalase as an example of an enzyme that catalyses intracellular reactions and amylase and trypsin as examples of enzymes that catalyse extracellular reactions. (c) the mechanism of enzyme action To include the tertiary structure, specificity, active site, lock and key hypothesis, induced-fit hypothesis, enzyme-substrate complex, enzyme-product complex, product formation and lowering of activation energy.
-HSW1, HSW8 (d) (i) the effects of pH, temperature, enzyme concentration and substrate concentration on enzyme activity To include reference to the temperature coefficient (Q 10). $Q{10} = \frac{R_2}{R_1}$ (ii) practical investigations into the effects of pH, temperature, enzyme concentration and substrate concentration on enzyme activity An opportunity for serial dilutions.
-M0.1, M0.2, M0.3, M1.1, M1.3, M1.11, M3.1, M3.2, M3.3, M3.5, M3.6 PAG4 HSW1, HSW2, HSW4, HSW5, HSW6, HSW8. (e) need for coenzymes, cofactors and prosthetic ups in some enzyme-controlled reactions To include Cl^- as a cofactor for amylase, Zn^{2+} as a prosthetic group for carbonic anhydrase and vitamins as a source of coenzymes.
-PAG4 (f) effects of inhibitors on the rate of enzymetrolled reactions.
-To include competitive and non-competitive and reversible and non-reversible inhibitors with reference to the action of metabolic poisons and some medicinal drugs, and the role of product inhibition AND inactive precursors in metabolic pathways (covered at A level only).
+Lea rning outcomes Additional guidance rners should be able to demonstrate and ly their knowledge and understanding of: (a) tha role of enzymes in catalysing reactions t affect metabolism at a cellular and whole anism level To include the idea that enzymes affect both structure and function. (b) the role of enzymes in catalysing both intracellular and extracellular reactions To include catalase as an example of an enzyme that catalyses intracellular reactions and amylase as an example of an enzyme that catalyses extracellular reactions. (c) the mechanism of enzyme action To include the tertiary structure, specificity, active site, lock and key hypothesis, induced-fit hypothesis, enzyme-substrate complex, enzyme-product complex, product formation and lowering of activation energy.
+HSW1, HSW8 (d) (i) the effects of pH, temperature, enzyme concentration and substrate concentration on enzyme activity To include reference to the temperature coefficient (Q{10}). $Q{10} = \frac{R_2}{R_1}$ (ii) practical investigations into the effects of pH, temperature, enzyme concentration and substrate concentration on enzyme activity An opportunity for serial dilutions.
+M0.1, M0.2, M0.3, M1.1, M1.3, M1.11, M3.1, M3.2, M3.3, M3.5, M3.6 PAG4 HSW1, HSW2, HSW4, HSW5, HSW6, HSW8. (e) the need for coenzymes and cofactors in some enzyme-controlled reactions To include the chloride ion as a cofactor for amylase and vitamins as a source of coenzymes.
+PAG4 (f) the effects of inhibitors on the rate of enzyme-controlled reactions.
+To include competitive and non-competitive, reversible and non-reversible inhibitors, and the role of end-product inhibition.
 M0.1, M0.2, M0.3, M1.1, M1.3, M1.11, M3.1, M3.2, M3.3, M3.5, M3.6 PAG4 HSW1, HSW2, HSW4, HSW5, HSW6, HSW8